-This agreement made \\\\\\ day of \\\\\, 20\\\\\, between:

-The Haliburton, Kawartha, Pine Ridge District Heath Unit and The City of Kawartha Lakes
+This agreement made day of , 20 , between: The Haliburton, Kawartha The City of Kawartha Lal , th Unit and

 WHEREAS, the legal basis for emergency management in the province of Ontario is in part provided for in the Emergency Management and Civil Protection Act (EMCPA).
 The EMCPA requires ministries and municipalities to develop and implement an emergency management program consisting of emergency plans, training programs, exercises, and public education, as well as infrastructure to support emergency response.
 An Order-in-Council (OIC) under the EMCPA identifies the specific emergency management responsibilities for ministries of the Crown.
 The Ministry of Health and Long-Term Care, for example, has the OIC responsibility for taking a lead role in emergencies relating to human health, disease and epidemics and health services during an emergency.